The Joys of the Birthday Party

 All of the above parties also involve party bags.
 I have mixed feelings on these and am cautious about the competitive nature of some mums.
 Try not to fill them with too much plastic, maybe pin badges for something small.
 One idea which I though really worked was at a house party; there were maybe 20 kids and the parents got five big tubs of sweeties and gave each child a bag to pick what they wanted.
 The contents are only going to get eaten or thrown into the draw of crap so focus on sweeties, some cake and maybe something cheap and fun, like Ridley Writes shares in this article, party bags for £1 each!!

 And don’t get into the competitive keeping up with the Jones’s party thing.
 I have seen it so often, a small fortune spent on the children’s party to impress the other mums or family or children or whoever.
 Remember your child will be happy with anything, they don’t care if the party cost £50 or £300.

-Other good ideas I have seen and have done myself are shared parties.
+Other good ideas I have seen and have done myself is the shared party.
 Hire a hall with three children with birthdays at about the same time.
 Although the invite list becomes massive, at least the costs are split three ways.
 Dressing-up parties are great… you can’t beat pirates – and such an easy costume to make.
 I am great with the old eyeliner on the face… oh and red lip liner to make cuts on arms and legs!
 Make your own invites and thank you notes.

 I hope you enjoyed this post on kids party ideas.
 Do let me know of other great parties you have hosted or been too, especially money saving parties.